 There will be at least two application rounds per year.
 The next one will open on Wednesday, September 13 and close on Thursday October 12 23.59 CEST.
 Further details will be announced via the Digital News Initiative website.

 Only online applications in English will be considered.
 You will be asked to provide descriptions, detailed project plans and budget information via our online application form as well as accept the DNI Innovation Fund Application Terms and Conditions.
 In additional, Large and Medium track applications for Round 4 will need to provide clear monetisation plans.

 The application window lasts for one month.
-Take advantage of this time to document your application as thoroughly as possible and please download the list of questions for prototype applications or medium and large applications (questions are preliminary and might change slightly for Round 4) in advance.
+Take advantage of this time to document your application as thoroughly as possible and please download the list of questions for prototype applications or medium and large applications in advance.
 All eligible applications submitted by the deadline will be reviewed, so there’s no need to rush into filling in the online form.

 Please take the time to consult and do research on opportunities and investment requirements, brainstorm with your team and prepare the draft responses.
 If you are applying to the Medium or Large tracks, your team will also need to provide explicit plans for monetisation with clear indicators showing the potential of the project to create economic value added for the business.

-When you are ready, please go to the online form and submit the application, as it cannot be saved for later revision.
-If you need additional information, please contact us at firstname.lastname@example.org.
+When you are ready, please go to the online form (you find the right form after you have selected the right project track here) and submit the application.
+If you need additional information, please contact us at email@example.com.